Central Minnesota District Tournament

 You have my consent to record/stream/publish the round (obviously pending the consent of other participants).
 Here is my policy judging record, with a brief summary of each round and decision.

-I dislike time-wasting.
+I dislike time-wasting and other unprofessional conduct.
 I strongly dislike kritiks, and in general only vote on them when the risk of the affirmative's impacts is zeroed by external case defense.
 I dislike argumentative cowardice: making incomplete arguments for strategic reasons, evasiveness in cross-examination, opacity in disclosure, making an argument in a speech and then walking it back immediately afterwards in cross-examination.

 Non-negotiables: